SeanBackstrom/SeanBackstrom.github.io/_posts/2020-06-25-NLP-Vs-Traditional.md

 # Natural Language Processing

-I don't want this to come across as an NLP tutorial so I'll skip most of the depth of converting the text into tokens and lemmatizing and such. ([Here's a great introduction anyways](https://towardsdatascience.com/machine-learning-text-processing-1d5a2d638958))
+I don't want this to come across as an NLP tutorial so I'll skip most of the depth of converting the text into tokens and lemmatizing and such. ([Here's a great introduction anyways](https://towardsdatascience.com/machine-learning-text-processing-1d5a2d638958)) The jist of what I did was to combine